chrismcleod/react-native-ring/README.md

 ```

 ## Required Manual Android Steps
+- Ensure each app that should be a member of the shared data ring is signed with the same certificate
 - Ensure app package name has at least three parts (i.e. com.company.appname)
 - Add manifest placeholder for unique ring permission to android in app/build.gradle.
   This permission ensures no other compnents can send broadcasts to your app and receive